 mget *filenamepattern* ex: mget test0*.csv

-The steps to download files from an FTP server are quite similar to the steps listed above.
+The steps to download files from an FTP server are similar to those listed above.

-Once the data files are available in the local machine, the PUT command is used to upload the files onto a Snowflake stage.
+Once the data files are available on the local machine, the PUT command is used to upload the files to a Snowflake stage.
 Here’s the syntax for the PUT command

 PUT file://<file_path>/<file_name> internalstage